yc2839/PUI2016_bja282/HW1_bja282/README.md

 To complete this assignment, I followed the steps below:

-1. I started by connecting to compute to experiment with declaring variables and aliases.
+1. I started by connecting to compute, where I experimented with declaring variables and aliases.
 2. After successfully declaring variables and aliases, I connected to the .bashrc script by using 'vim ~/.bashrc'.
 3. I added my PUI2016 variable and pui2016 alias to the .bashrc file.
 (Screenshot below)
 4. I then tested the alias 'pui2016', which was successful.
 (Screenshot below)